Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Moved `ParamConverter` and `Cache` annotations from base controllers into child controllers.
 * Fixed `Cache` annotation for edit actions (#1126).
 * Added fallback for list block templates if no content types are generated.
+* Added support for a block providing a detail view for one specific entity (#883).
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.0.1).

 ## ModuleStudio 1.0.0 (July 31, 2017)